projetmbc-tools/for-dev/jinjang/readme/flavours.md

 All the flavours
 ----------------

-A flavour indicates a dialect for templates.
-Here are the technical descriptions of each of this flavours.
+A flavour indicates a dialect for a templates.
+Here are the minimalist technical descriptions of each of these flavours.

 <!-- FLAVOURS - TECH.
 DESC. - START -->